oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 #### Virtual Machines

 Installation images for creating virtual machines, depending on which operating system you wish to use.
-A list of supported guest distributions is available on our [Download](/download/#supported-guest-distributions) page.
+A list of supported guest distribution is available on our [Download](/download/#supported-guest-distributions) page.

 ## Install oVirt

-The oVirt platform consists of at least one Node and an oVirt engine which may be deployed in a virtual machine as a self-hosted engine.
-(See the [Self-Hosted Engine Guide](/documentation/self-hosted/Self-Hosted_Engine_Guide/) for more infromation).
+The oVirt platform consists of at least one node and an oVirt Engine which may be deployed in a virtual machine as Self-Hosted Engine (See the [Self-Hosted Engine guide](/documentation/self-hosted/Self-Hosted_Engine_Guide/) for more infromation).

-*   oVirt engine provides a graphical user interface to manage the physical and logical resources of the oVirt infrastructure.
+*   oVirt Engine provides a graphical user interface to manage the physical and logical resources of the oVirt infrastructure.
-    The engine is installed on an Enterprise Linux 7 server, and accessed from a client that is running Firefox.
+    The Engine is installed on an Enterprise Linux 7 server, and accessed from a client running Firefox.

 <!-- -->

-*   oVirt engine runs virtual machines.
-A physical server running oVirt node or Enterprise Linux 7 can be configured as a host for virtual machines on the oVirt platform.
+*   oVirt Engine runs virtual machines.
+A physical server running an oVirt node or Enterprise Linux 7 can be configured as a host for virtual machines on the oVirt platform.

 ### Install oVirt Engine

-oVirt engine is the control center of the oVirt environment.
+oVirt Engine is the control center of the oVirt environment.
 It allows you to define hosts, configure data centers, add storage, define networks, create virtual machines, manage user permissions and use templates from one central location.